Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 A code associated with the reason a recurring payment transaction has been declined.

 ## Merchant Category Code
 The Merchant Category Code (MCC) is an industry standard [four-digit number](?path=docs/Resources/Master-Data/Merchant-Category-Code.md) used to classify a business by the type of goods or services it provides.
+Also known as Standard Industrial Classification (SIC).

 ## Merchant Group
 A feature used to associate all of the merchants belonging to a single enterprise, so you can manage and report on them in bulk.
 A merchant can belong to multiple merchant groups.
 You can create merchant groups in the Developer Dashboard.